T-Mobile US Inc. (TMUS) Shares Down Despite Recent Market Volatility

-T-Mobile US Inc. (NASDAQ: TMUS)’s stock price has decreased by -1.51 compared to its previous closing price of 149.35.
-Nevertheless, the company has seen a 0.35% surge in its stock price over the last five trading sessions.
+T-Mobile US Inc. (NASDAQ: TMUS)’s stock price has decreased by -0.19 compared to its previous closing price of 144.41.
+However, the company has seen a -3.50% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/16/23 that Goldman Steps Back From Bidding for New Credit Card Programs

+Is It Worth Investing in T-Mobile US Inc. (NASDAQ: TMUS) Right Now?

-The price-to-earnings ratio for T-Mobile US Inc. (NASDAQ: TMUS) is above average at 63.26x.
+The price-to-earnings ratio for T-Mobile US Inc. (NASDAQ: TMUS) is above average at 61.99x.
 The 36-month beta value for TMUS is also noteworthy at 0.55.
+There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 3 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?